I am definitely going to breastfeed. It is the most natural way to feed a baby.

 Some mums are able to breastfeed easily straight away.
 Others find it takes a bit more time and practice.
 This is normal.
 If you need support with breastfeeding, ask your midwife or health visitor.

-You can also find lots of useful information on this in the Bump, Baby and Beyond Book.
+You can also find lots of useful information on this in the Every Child Your Pregnancy and Birth

 Breastfeeding Support Groups

 There are breastfeeding support groups all over Wales.
 They’re an excellent source of information and encouragement for breastfeeding mums or pregnant women.
 Ask your midwife or health visitor about groups in your area.